Being Emotionally Intelligent: Three Modes of Connection

 After listening to her mom, Udita conveyed to her the observation, feelings, and needs that she identified in the process of Self-Connection.
 She tried to help her mom see why she couldn't promptly act on her request and how important the presentation was for her.
 To meet both her needs for support and understanding, she requested her mom to have lunch without her on similar days ahead.
 She also promised to help herself with lunch on those days without requiring help from her mom.
 Udita addressed her mom's needs for connection, certainty, and order as well and committed to informing her mom about her everyday schedule so they could try to have lunch together whenever possible.

-Self-Connection, Empathic Listening, and Honest Self-Expressions are three modes through which we can apply outward mindset.
+Self-Connection, Empathic Listening, and Honest Self-Expressions are three modes through which we can be have an emotionally intelligent mindset.
 None of these modes or processes are a precedent to each other.
 In any given situation, not just necessarily difficult ones, we can resort to either or all of these three modes to understand ourselves and others better beyond the play field of who's right and who's wrong.
-An outward mindset is about overcoming the rigidness of being the right/better one, being curious about each other's feelings and needs, and building concrete strategies together to meet those needs on any given day.
+Having an emotionally intelligent mindset is about overcoming the rigidness of being the right/better one, being curious about each other's feelings and needs, and building concrete strategies together to meet those needs on any given day.